 Love Bombing is a common romantic ploy used by anti-social predators in order to secure themselves ample narcissistic supply.
-Consider it the art of manipulative trolling, only it’s designed to catch big fish rather than to intimidate or frighten.
+Consider it the art of manipulative trolling, only it is designed to catch big fish rather than to intimidate or frighten.
 It’s a major red flag of Love Fraud con artists — you know… the people with a healthy mix of narcissistic tendencies and Anti-Social Personality Disorder that are compelled to romantically use and abuse other men and women.

-“Love bombing is so called because of the constant bombardment of communication from the Sociopath.
+“Love bombing is so-called because of the constant bombardment of communication from the Sociopath.
 This can take many forms…” claim the writers of Dating a Sociopath, a support page for Love Fraud victims.”
 Excessive texting, constant comments on your social network page, emails, telephone calls, or just literally bombarding you verbally in face to face communication.
 He might overwhelm you with gifts and will constantly flatter you.
 It feels overwhelming, you are swept off your feet.”

 At first, most victims of extreme Narcissistic Abuse by romantic con have absolutely no earthly idea they have even been targeted.
-Typically during the first six (6) months of so of a relationship, the Sociopathic or Psychopathic predator will pretend to be everything you have ever wanted.
+Typically during the first six (6) months or so of a relationship, the Sociopathic or Psychopathic predator will pretend to be everything you have ever wanted.

 In most cases, victims are led to believe that they have met their soulmate or twin flame (rather than realizing they have been marked and targeted for manipulative bombardment).
 As the fine folks at Dating a Sociopath say, “You will initially be flattered that he is paying so much attention to you.
 He will leave you small love notes, send you sweet texts, it is like something from a movie.
 That’s because it is like that, it’s more fiction than reality.”

 “Already he has assessed you, and he is now mirroring you, so he is reflecting back to you exactly what you want to hear.
 But he wants control over you.
-He wouldn’t have your full attention or control, if you were busy doing other things…” claims the source, properly noting that when a person with ASPD sizes up prospective love interests they are most likely to pick those who are the most loving, caring, compassionate, and interested.
+He wouldn’t have your full attention or control if you were busy doing other things…” claims the source, properly noting that when a person with ASPD sizes up prospective love interests they are most likely to pick those who are the most loving, caring, compassionate, and interested.

-Since Empaths tend to feel physically connected to people they meet and interact with on an energetic level and tend to be people pleasers in general, meeting a person with ASPD who acts mysterious yet simultaneously enthralled with you can be a rather intoxicating feeling.
+Since Empaths tend to feel physically connected to people they meet and interact with on an energetic level and tend to be people-pleasers in general, meeting a person with ASPD who acts mysterious yet simultaneously enthralled with you can be a rather intoxicating feeling.
 Empaths are people who have highly sensitive emotional natures — not meaning flighty, but rather having a highly developed sense of empathy.

 When meeting a Sociopath (as opposed to an erratic and violent Psychopath), most of their victims tend to report the person has or had a strong core sense of stability to their nature.
 Sociopaths tend to be incredibly predictable, noting that because they tend to flatline emotionally speaking all the time, that boredom is their Achilles heel.

 A bored Sociopath commonly will do things like love bomb then reject, to show support then stage a rapid withdrawal, shower a target with affection and act clingy then magically pull disappearing acts for no apparent reason, and will oftentimes pick irrational and poorly timed fights with a mate simply to have an excuse to walk out.
 Why?
-Because the constant heightened sense of “push-pull” drama helps them alleviate boredom.
+Because of the constant heightened sense of “push-pull” drama helps them alleviate boredom.

 True Sociopaths care very little about whether or not they are getting positive or negative attention just so long as the status quo never changes.
 Their goal is to have complete and utter emotional, psychological, physical, professional, personal, and spiritual control over their preferred scapegoats, abuse targets, and narcissistic supply sources.